Raven – AKC$450.00 Available / Female

 - With Children:

 GERMAN SHEPHERD PUPPIES FOR SALE

-German Shepherd puppies are versatile, athletic, fearless, energetic, and devoted companions.
+Our German Shepherd puppies for sale are versatile, athletic, fearless, energetic, and devoted companions.
 Known as a hard worker, the German Shepherd has done every job a dog can do.
 From leading the blind to bringing down fleeing criminals, they are a highly intelligent breed and easily trained.
-Our German Shepherd puppies for sale are guaranteed to make a loyal family pet with proper discipline and care!
+German Shepherd puppies are guaranteed to make a loyal family pet with proper discipline and care!

 Are you looking for a dog that plays well with children, shows high levels of intelligence, and displays loyalty and protection to its owners?